Fighting Cat Cancer in Smarter Ways

 Look for a holistic vet who has some experience and success in treating cancer–you can at least just have a quick phone consult with them.
 Some resources:

 - Check out Dr. Loops page that outlines the latest treatment alternatives–it’s one of the best I’ve seen so far

-- Consult with a holistic vet by phone–here’s a few I wrote about
+- Consult with a holistic vet by phone–here are a few I wrote about

 - Find a local holistic vet using this directory and look for reviews of them at a site like Yelp.com